hannotify/will-git-be-around-forever-a-list-of-possible-successors/sections/1-intro.md

 * Tweede scherm:
   * Slides
   * Nieuwe tab voor Fossil UI
+* Reset de timer in de speaker notes

 Hi, my name is Hanno.
 From the Netherlands, and I work at Info Support as an IT consultant.
+My Twitter handle is @hannotify; I Tweet about stuff that I think it's interesting, so for example new features in Java, or lyrics to existing pop songs that are actually about software development (imo).
+Or unusual things that I come across in my projects.
+Or about version control, of course.
+If you like that stuff, feel free to give me a follow!

 Now when it comes to version control, I've come a looong way.
 When I was in college, back in 2006, I participated in 'Version Control by Email'.

 (...)

-And at my first Software Development job, we did 'Version Control by USB Stick'.
+When I started my first Software Development job, we did 'Version Control by USB Stick'.
+Eventually we switch to using...
+CVS.
+Very modern.

 (...)